Winemaking Chianti

 Nero) wine zone

-- this small part of the Chianti wine zone is located between Florence and Siena, between the valleys of the Greve, Pesa and Elsa rivers and the Chianti
+- this small part of the Chianti wine zone is located between Florence and Siena, between the valleys of the

 hills.
-In this territory, inhabited in ancient times by the Etruscans and the Romans and
+In this territory, inhabited in ancient times by the

 the battleground between Florence and Siena in the Middle Ages, towns, castles, and fortresses were constructed that later were transformed into villas and residences.
 The first official document regarding the wine dates from 1404, while other documents of the 1600s describe how the exportation of Chianti began to be an important commercial factor.
 In the 1700s, with the agricultural rebirth of Tuscany and the